Jump to: How to list on Zillow | Risks to be aware of | Advice from FSBO sellers | Alternatives | Zillow FSBO reviews | FAQ

 - Save your changes by selecting “Update For Sale By Owner” at the bottom of the page.

 When you make changes via your Zillow dashboard, they appear almost immediately.
-However, if you make updates on the MLS, they can take up to 72 hours to show up on Zillow.
+However, if you update the MLS, they can take up to 72 hours to show up on Zillow.

 Avoid frequently changing your listing price, since it can deter potential buyers.